 Manufacturer-specific recognitions

 Aspiring diesel technicians may be able to earn specific recognitions depending on the program they’re in.
-For example, those enrolled in the Daimler Trucks North America (DTNA) Finish First program earn six certifications and Professional Level Technician status, and students who take the Cummins Engines program are classified as CMI Level 1 Technicians.
+For example, those who complete UTI’s Daimler Truck North America (DTNA) Finish First program earn Total Truck Care (TTC) Professional Level Certification and Detroit Diesel (DD) Heavy Duty Systems Certification, while students who finish the Cummins Engines program are qualified on the ISX15 Engine Platform and classified as CMI Level 1 Technicians.

 More competitive skill set